lostutils/suex/man/suex.md

 The options are as follows:

+  * `-E`:
+    Edit */etc/suex.conf*, fail if user is not a member of the *wheel* group.

+  * `-V`:
+    Turn on verbose output, fail if user is not a member of the *wheel* group.

+  * `-l`:
+    List loaded permissions.
+Will print all permissions, unless user is not a member of the *wheel* group.
+In that case, will only print the user's permissions.

+  * `-v`:
+    Show version and exit.

+  * `-z`:
+    Clear any persisted authorizations from previous invocations in this session, then immediately exit.
+No command is executed.
+    Also clears edit locks when combined with `-E'.

+  * `-n`:
+    Non interactive mode, fail if **suex** would prompt for password.

+  * `-s`:
+    Execute the shell from *SHELL* or */etc/passwd*.

   * `-a` *style*:
     Use the specified PAM configuration file when validating the user.
 These can be found in **pam.d(5)**.